idjoo/boilerplate-fastapi/docs/getting_started.md

     - Environment variables
     - `.env` file

+    Copy the example configuration:

+    ```sh
+    cp config.example.yaml config.yaml
+    ```

-    Copy the example config (if available) or modify `config.yaml` directly to set your service name and database credentials.
+    Modify `config.yaml` in the project root to set your service name and database credentials if needed.

 3.  **Install Dependencies:**